warrior1211421/Gaming-Techies/content/posts/best-motherboard-for-i7-4790k-top-5-lists-buying-guide.md

           This chipset is capable of improving the performance of a motherboard up to much extent and makes it perfect for supporting your heavy daily usage with greater ease and convenience.

           Not only this, but the motherboard comes with an addition of a bunch of other features that take your gaming experience to another level of enjoyment and satisfaction.
-To amaze you with this experience, MSI has intentionally added audio boost, sound blaster, and optimized gaming ports.
+To amaze you with this experience, **[MSI](https://www.msi.com/)** has intentionally added audio boost, sound blaster, and optimized gaming ports.

-          The Audio Boost and Sound Blaster technologies that it comes with are responsible for enabling the motherboard to create a studio-grade sound for all the games that you play.
+          The Audio Boost and Sound Blaster technologies that it comes with are responsible for enabling the motherboard to create a **studio-grade sound** for all the games that you play.

-          These technologies provide you with the best ever experience of listening to your gaming sounds and provide you with better precision in detecting the moves of opponents and even the change in the actions.
+          These technologies provide you with the **best ever experience of listening to your gaming sounds** and provide you with better precision in detecting the moves of opponents and even the change in the actions.
 It helps you to be more responsive in your gaming sessions and help you remain at the top of most gaming members.

-          This is the best and compatible motherboard with Non-ECC, Max capacity of 32 GB, Dual channel, 4x DDR3-3000(OC)/ 1066/ 1333/ 1600/ 1866/ 2000/ 2133/ 2200/ 2400/ 2600/ 2666/ 2800 DIMM Slots.
+          This is the **best and compatible motherboard with Non-ECC**, Max capacity of 32 GB, Dual channel, 4x DDR3-3000(OC)/ 1066/ 1333/ 1600/ 1866/ 2000/ 2133/ 2200/ 2400/ 2600/ 2666/ 2800 DIMM Slots.

-          These DIMM slots help you make your PC system better in performance, the better and greater the DIMM slots in your motherboard the greater is space for RAM installation.
+          These **[DIMM slots](https://www.tomshardware.com/news/dimm-slots-definition,37659.html)** help you make your PC system better in performance, the better and greater the DIMM slots in your motherboard the greater is space for RAM installation.

-          Along with this, the motherboard also comes with Killer E2205 PCI-Express Gigabit Ethernet Controller that is highly important for data determination.
+          Along with this, the motherboard also comes with Killer E2205 PCI-Express Gigabit **[Ethernet](https://gamingtechies.com/best-ethernet-cable/) (Best Ethernet Cable for Gaming)** Controller that is highly important for data determination.
 It keeps the functionality of your build in place and helps it to be more supportive and efficient in its performance.
     pros:
       - pro: Smooth assembly
       - pro: Highly powerful